Skip to content

 The "Context Caching" Revolution: Optimizing Costs for Gemini 3 Multi-Agent Clusters

-Discover how Gemini 3’s context caching is fundamentally changing the economics of multi-agent systems by drastically reducing token costs and latency.
+Discover how Gemini 3’s context caching is fundamentally changing the economics of multi-agent systems by drastically reducing token costs and latency through the Google ADK.

 With Gemini 3’s massive 10M+ token context window, developers have finally been freed from the constraints of RAG (Retrieval-Augmented Generation) for small-to-medium datasets.
 However, with great context comes great… bills.
 Sending 1 million tokens of “background context” with every single agentic turn is prohibitively expensive.

-In this post, we’ll explore how context caching works in Gemini 3 and how it allows us to build complex, multi-agent clusters that are both faster and significantly cheaper to run.
+In this post, we’ll explore how context caching works in the Gemini 3 era and how the ADK allows us to orchestrate complex, multi-agent clusters that are both faster and significantly cheaper to run.

 What is Context Caching?